SubmergedTree/bashbot/readme.md

 - permanet alias for cli client
 - api gw does not send example back to webclient before sending no. (malformed json received from api gw) DONE
 - create conversation flow diagram
-- execute cat does not print file content
+- execute cat does not print file content DONE